 Students have the opportunity to earn their Associates degree in Archaeology (35 units) and/or an Archaeological Technician Certificate of Achievement (18 units).
+Already completed classes for the Archaeology Technician Certificate?
+Fill out your graduation petition here.
 Want to learn more about our Anthropology Program?
 Visit the Palomar College Anthropology Website.

 The Palomar Archaeology Program, with its A.A.
 Degree, A.A.T emphasis, and Certificate of Achievement, is oriented toward three audiences:

 - students who seek immediate or eventual employment in Cultural Resource Management as an excavator, surveyor, lab assistant, and/or cartographer

 - students who wish to gain valuable technical field and lab skills along the way toward a B.A. or advanced degree in Anthropology/Archaeology